sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

 We could use a tool like <a href="https://github.com/jnicklas/capybara" target="_blank">Capybara</a> to test client-side views and interactions (e.g. does clicking on "Logout" do what we expect?).
 We won't cover view testing today, though!

+## Maintaining tests

+It's extremely important to maintain tests (especially on master) and deal with test failures as soon as possible.
+If tests are left to languish until there are many failures, your tests lose their value and are untrustworthy.
+The investment your team made in testing is wasted.

+Intermittent test failures are the bain of many a developers life.
+It's important to track these down too...they're usually caused by a poorly written test.

 ## Other Tools

 * [FactoryGirl](https://github.com/thoughtbot/factory_girl)
-* [shoulda](https://github.com/thoughtbot/shoulda) - Make Rails model tests super easy.
+* [shoulda](http://matchers.shoulda.io/docs/v3.1.0/) - Make Rails model tests super easy.
-* [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) - used to wipe the database before each test, not necessary on smaller apps as tests are rolledback
+* [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) - used to wipe the database before each test, not necessary on smaller apps as tests are rolled-back.

 <!--
 ## Challenges